craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ## Economics
 ### Death as Business
 The primary business within the Old is death.
-Death as business is fu
+Death as business is fueled by ammunition, fuel, armor, and rations.
+To most Seekers, modern coinage is generally valued as something easy to throw into anomalous fields as path markers.

+##### The Ancient Coin Standard
+Ancient Elven Empire coins, however, are well positioned within the Old as a token of value.
+Given this, Traders within the Old will often quote prices in Ancient Coin rather than Silver or Gold, but nevertheless they are very willing to take barter exchanges of equal or greater value.

 ### Artifact Hunting
+#### Detection & Detection Equipment
+#### Known and Named Artifacts